Get Swimsuit Ready In Winter

 Muscles burn calories even when you are at rest, while fat cells are excess calories in storage that increase in size and take a great deal of effort to shrink (but it CAN be done).
 Build muscles!
 When cutting calories below what you need without exercise and weight/strength training, you are negatively resetting your metabolism and actually slowing down the rate at which your body burns calories if you do this for too long.
 Don't do this to yourself.
 If you need motivation to exercise, remember that your heart is a muscle and it needs to be healthy to do all the work that is required of it 24/7.
 If your heart takes a break (as occurs to many people each year) you can sustain lifelong damage or die!
 If that is not motivation enough, then please stop reading now.

 As we age, our bodies actually need fewer calories to perform vital functions and this should be taken into account with your activity levels.
-No matter what your age is, if you eat in excess and don't exercise enough you will have excess fat which contributes to a variety of diseases at any age.
+No matter what your age is, if you eat in excess of your body's needsand don't exercise enough you will have excess fat which contributes to a variety of diseases at any age.
 There is a lot of information online about caloric intake that I will not contribute to here, because every person is unique and some may have medical conditions or medicines they're taking that will affect their weight loss goals.
 Check with your doctor and a nutritionist to get the best recommendations for you.

 Your level of fitness when you start on your path to getting swimsuit ready does not matter but sticking to a plan for at least six to eight weeks to see results is important.
 If you are just wanting to lose under 25 lbs it will take you longer to see a difference than it would someone who is starting from a point of being very overweight or obese.
 This is why many feel frustrated in their attempts to lose just 2, 5, or 10 pounds.
 Those with much more weight to lose, lose weight faster, and at some point most people hit a plateau.